kunigami/kunigami.github.io/blog/about/index.md

 # About

-Most posts are in my blog are about Programming, Computer Science and Math.
+Most posts in my blog are about Programming, Computer Science and Math.
 I’m terrible for names, but NP-Incompletness sounded reasonable.
 It’s a word play with the concept of NP-Completeness and Gödel’s incompleteness theorems.

 Why blogging?
 Because I like to write down notes from things I’ve studied to help organizing my thoughts and also to detect gaps in understanding.
 It may be also useful for future reference.